oracle/python-oracledb/doc/src/user_guide/globalization.rst

 is the file used by default.
 The smaller ``timezone_<n>.dat`` file contains only the most commonly used time zones.

-The filenames shows the version of the time zone files, in this example it is version 43.
+The filenames show the version of the time zone files.
+In this example it is version 43.

 The Oracle Database documentation contains more information about time zone